The Messy Side

 Sometimes it feels like confusion, resistance, or even frustration.

-In a world obsessed with perfection, healing asks us to be real.
+In a world obsessed with perfection, it asks us to be real.

 To unravel.